DanialHaseeb/krypton/README.md

 It's important to note that the success of breaking the Enigma machine heavily relies on having a sufficient amount of ciphertext and knowledge of the encryption settings.
 Additionally, brute-force methods, such as trying all possible combinations of settings, can be computationally expensive for larger key spaces.
 However, the Index of Coincidence method provides a powerful technique to analyze the frequency patterns in the ciphertext and aid in the decryption of the Enigma machine.

+### Other Implementation Details

+#### `phf`

+We leverage the power of the [`phf` crate](https://crates.io/crates/phf), a compile-time hash table generator for Rust, to facilitate efficient translation from letters to numbers.
+By creating a hash map at compile time, we can eliminate runtime overhead and ensure fast lookups during the cryptographic operations.
+The `phf` crate allows us to define a perfect hash function, enabling us to generate a minimal perfect hash table that maps each letter to its corresponding numerical representation.
+This approach not only improves the performance of our encryption and decryption algorithms but also enhances the overall coding experience by providing seamless and quick translations between letters and numbers.

+#### Programme Flow

+The Krypton application follows a structured program flow to handle different encryption schemes and modes of operation.
+Here's an overview of how it works:

+1. **krypton.rs**: The main entry point of the application, it utilizes the `std::env` and `std::process` crates to read command-line arguments and interact with the operating system.
+It parses the command-line arguments and passes them to the `Config` struct for further processing.

+2. **config.rs**: The `Config` struct represents the configuration of the encryption operation.
+It consists of `Mode` and `Scheme` structs.
+The `parse` function in `Config` takes the command-line arguments and delegates the parsing to the corresponding `parse` functions in the `Mode` and `Scheme` structs.
+It returns a `Result` object containing the parsed configuration.

+3. **mode.rs**: The `Mode` enum represents the mode of operation for the encryption.
+It can have three values: `Encrypt`, `Decrypt`, or `Analyse`.
+The `parse` function in `Mode` takes the command-line arguments and determines whether the application should perform encryption, decryption, or cryptanalysis based on the provided mode.
+If the mode is not recognized or no mode is provided, it displays an error message indicating an unknown or missing mode of operation.

+4. **scheme.rs**: The `Scheme` enum represents the encryption scheme to be used, including `Caesar`, `Affine`, and `Enigma`.
+The `parse` function in `Scheme` takes the command-line arguments and determines the encryption scheme based on the provided input.
+If the scheme is not recognized or no scheme is provided, it displays an error message indicating an unknown or missing encryption scheme.

+5. **caesar / affine / enigma.rs**: This module handles the encryption and decryption operations for the respective cipher.
+It uses the `std::error::Error` trait for error handling.
+If the mode is set to `Analyse`, it invokes the `run` function of the `Analyse` struct to perform cryptanalysis.
+Otherwise, it extracts the key from the command-line arguments and creates a `Key` struct, representing the shift value for the cipher.
+Depending on the mode, it calls the `run` function of either the `Encrypt` or `Decrypt` struct with the key argument.

+The program flow described above provides a high-level understanding of how the Krypton application processes command-line arguments, determines the mode and encryption scheme, and executes the appropriate encryption, decryption, or cryptanalysis operations.
+It ensures that the application functions correctly based on the user's input, handling errors and providing helpful messages when needed.

 ## Examples

 ### Example: Encrypt using Caesar cipher